WihanZA/Intro_to_R_2022/README.md

-README
+Introduction to R
 ================
+25 - 26 January 2022

 ## Purpose

-This repository contains the resources I employed during the presentation of two lectures titled *Introduction to R* to Masters Economics students at the University of Stellenbosch.
+This repository contains the resources I employed during the presentation of two lectures titled *Introduction to R* during the *Intensive Statistics Course* for Masters economics students at the University of Stellenbosch.
 The aim of the lectures was to offer a cursory introduction to R, RStudio, and GitHub to enable students to perform basic operations in a brief amount of time.
 Students were also tasked to complete a short assignment.

 ## Acknowledgements